 I’m incredibly grateful to have lived in that era and growing up with the legends who have already moved on to that great gig in the sky, and every time another one moves on, I use my musician’s insight and imagination to form the line up of the band that will play on the stage of Rock and Roll Paradise that night with their new ‘acquisition’ in the spotlight.
 I’m also endlessly grateful to have seen so many of them on live stages and sometimes even shared those stages with them.

-This is the place where legends live on.
-At my current age of 70 I consider this my legacy website for as long as I will be able to.
-Buy an occasional T-shirt or two and I will be able to afford costs and effort to continue this work of love.
+This is the place where legends live on, hopefully for at least decades beyond their passing.
+At my current age of 74 I consider this my legacy website for as long as I will be able to.
+Buy an occasional T-shirt or click on an Amazon link and I will be able to afford costs and effort to continue this work of love.

 Johan ‘macamba’ Ramakers